rammi-dev/de-playground/iceberg-platorm/minio-standalone/iceberg-rest-catalog-chart/README.md

 # Iceberg Rest Catalog Helm Chart

 This Helm chart deploys the Iceberg Rest Catalog along with its dependencies, such as PostgreSQL and Trino.
+The assumption is that minio is up and running

 ## Prerequisites
 - [Helm](https://helm.sh/docs/intro/install/) installed on your system.